Can You Use Salt in Pool Without Saltwater System?

 First, Let's Diagnose the Situation

-Before we dive into solutions, I need to understand why you're considering adding salt to your traditional chlorine pool.
+That constant chlorine smell and irritated skin after swimming is your traditional pool telling you exactly why so many pool owners are desperately searching for salt alternatives.
 Are you experiencing skin or eye irritation?
 Looking for softer-feeling water?
 Trying to reduce chemical costs?
 Or perhaps you're misunderstanding how saltwater pools actually work?

 The short answer is no, you should not add salt to a regular pool without a saltwater chlorine generator.
 Here's why this approach will create more problems than it solves, and what you should do instead.